rhythmjain1/Resume-website2/README.md

-This project is just for learning purpose
+This project is just for learning Html and CSS